davidsoloman/SHWC-Project/README.md

 Our goal was to control smart home with an Android wear device and make use geolocalisation (iBeacons) to trigger some scenarios.
 You can contribute to our project and make our common dream real.

-You can use our project and modify our source if you keep our copyright.
+You can use our project and modify it if you keep our copyright.

 Content:
 Android-development Folder : Contains all files of our Android project.
 You can use Android studio to open it.